 After that, they do feature extraction that takes all these raw data recordings and converts them to relevant features.
 Then anomaly detection, fault detection and machine learning pipelines.
 And those ultimately make an API call to generate an alert to the customer when and if something is detected.

 Feel free to watch the entire presentation below or check out Daniel’s complete slide deck on our tech talks page.
-And if you want to learn more about Scylla, and how it might revolutionize your own Big Data architecture, make sure to contact us directly, or join the discussion on our public Slack channel.
+And if you want to learn more about ScyllaDB, the monstrously fast and scalable NoSQL database, and how it might revolutionize your own Big Data architecture, make sure to contact us directly, or join the discussion on our public Slack channel.